 Art at Starks Field is a highly valued subject.
 We believe creativity is important to children’s development and will support them with all areas of their learning.
 Children in every year group have weekly art lessons where they have lots of opportunities to look at a variety of different artists linked with their topic for each term or lessons are blocked over a week or two.
 Children learn to discuss and analyse pieces of work, ensuring that they listen to and value each other’s opinions.
 The children are given the opportunity to explore different mediums to re-create pieces as well as use the artist’s work as inspiration for their own final pieces.
 They are given the opportunity to learn new skills such as printing and clay modelling as well as using mediums such as charcoal, oil pastels and acrylics.

-We believe that when children leave Starks Field they will have a broad and varied knowledge of Art having been exposed to a wide range of Artists and Movements.
+We believe that when children leave Starks Field they will have a broad and varied knowledge of art, having been exposed to a wide range of artists and movements.

 Children explore musical instruments and musical technology, develop their singing and compose their own original pieces of music.
-Whilst the emphasis is on practical activity, children learn key musical vocabulary in order to evaluate compositions as well as learning how to use appropriate musical notation to write music.
+They learn key musical vocabulary in order to evaluate compositions, as well as learning how to use appropriate musical notation to write music.

 Design and Technology

 At Starks Field, we value design and technology as an opportunity for creativity and a chance to learn new skills.
 Children have many opportunities to design and make products which have relevance and use in real life.
 As part of their learning, pupils research, plan and design their products before constructing them using a range of materials.
 In every year group, children then have the chance to learn the practical skills necessary to ensure their designs are fit for purpose.
 These skills include measuring, cutting, shaping, sewing and weaving, as well as joining and finishing in woodwork.
 They also learn further life skills through various cooking activities.
 After the project children evaluate and test their products to help them consider improvements for the future.